Bing is the sleeping giant of the SEO world.

 The Bing Webmaster Tools is superb!

-If you haven’t got your site setup there yet, do it now.
+If you haven’t got your site set up with Bing Webmaster Tools yet, do it now.

-It provides an awesome suite of tools including a backlink explorer!
+It provides an awesome suite of webmaster tools including a backlink explorer!

 You can also see exactly…

 - Which keywords you rank for (helpful keyword research)

 Pay attention to Bing Webmaster Tools to assist you with your SEO strategy.

 The Bing Website SEO Analyzer is also a great tool to discover…

 …especially if your pages are following Bing’s SEO best practices.

 Just enter your URL into the SEO Analyzer and it will return a list of suggestions to improve your rankings.

 More of an unknown tool the free Microsoft SEO Tool Kit